chrismhodgson/nextjs-pfrac/data/_pages/races/hartcliff-hill.md

 [2019](https://pfrac.co.uk/static/results/hartcliff-hill/hartcliff-2019-results.pdf)
 [2023](https://pfrac.co.uk/static/results/hartcliff-hill/hartcliff-2023-results.pdf)

-The races in 2014 was cancelled due to the Foot and Mouth outbreak, those in 2020 and 2021 due to the Covid-19 pandemic, and the 2022 race due to lack of parking facilities.
+The race in 2014 was cancelled due to the Foot and Mouth outbreak, those in 2020 and 2021 due to the Covid-19 pandemic, and the 2022 race due to lack of parking facilities.

 #### Course Records